Polarization Correlation of Photons Emitted in an Atomic Cascade - by Carl Alvin Kocher 1967 - Article review

 Reflection 1 - Physical theory, Quantum theory, Correlation experiments, Thought experiments, Laws and Observations.

-The first line of paragraph 1 reads: "One of the most remarkable features of the quantum theory is its prediction of correlations in systems of several particles"
+"One of the most remarkable features of the quantum theory is its prediction of correlations in systems of several particles"

 That could be correct but more detail is required to understand its full meaning.

-Starting point of the scientific method should start with the understanding that all our knowledge should be based on experiments.
+Starting point of the scientific method should start with the understanding that all our knowledge should be based on (observations and) experiments.
 Experiments are the basis for the definitions of the concepts discussed.
 All the experiments and all the concepts are the toolbox of science.

 If you want to understand the current state of art of quantum mechanics, you must understand all the experiments and concepts that are in the toolbox of quantum mechanics.